Bangkok (Day 4) – Jim Thompson House & Suan Pakkad Palace

 Jim Thompson House Museum, Bangkok

-The house was a fine example of thompson’s keen eye for design and color, and became the “talk of the town”.
-Sadly in 1967, he disappeared mysteriously while holidaying with friends in cameron highlands, Malaysia.
+The house was a fine example of Thompson’s keen eye for design and colour, and became the “talk of the town”.
+Sadly in 1967, he disappeared mysteriously while holidaying with friends in Cameron Highlands, Malaysia.
 Until today, no one knows what happened to him there.
 But the Jim Thompson legend lives on.

 Jim Thompson House Museum, Bangkok